OctopyID/LaraInotify/README.md

 # Lara Inotify

-Lara Inotify is a wrapper for [inotify](https://www.php.net/manual/en/book.inotify.php) for Laravel with added some functions to make it easier to watch filesystem and avoid memory leaks.
+Lara Inotify is a wrapper for [inotify](https://www.php.net/manual/en/book.inotify.php) for Laravel to make it easier to watch filesystem and avoid memory leaks.

 ## Requirement